 Credit builder products

-When you're ready to reapply for a credit card, you could consider a credit builder card if your score is low or your credit history isn’t great.
+When you're ready to reapply for a credit card, you could consider a credit builder card if your score is still low or your credit history isn’t great.
 Credit builder credit cards help people with bad credit improve their score.

 Credit builder cards usually have high-interest rates and low credit limits.
 Check they’re right for you before applying and that you can afford the repayments every month.